benlk/gannett-scraper/README.md

 1. Flatten the imate to remove transparency
 2. Auto Equalize the image to bring up the contrast
 3. (optional) Adjust the saturation of colors

+## Reusing

+`nokogiri.rb` is set up for Gannett sites, but it's really not that hard to edit for grabbing a list of URLs out of any other page.
+Just make sure to change the CSS selectors to point to your specific URLs.
+The output is [not deduplicated or sorted](http://benlk.com/static/uploads/site-list.txt).

 ## License